Video Arts

-Video Arts is a UK-based video production company which produces and sells soft-skills training programmes, e-learning courses and learning platforms.
-Video Arts also distributes third party titles.
-It was founded in 1972 by John Cleese, Sir Antony Jay and a group of other television professionals.
+Video Arts Ltd is a British video production company which produces and sells soft-skills training programmes, e-learning courses and learning platforms.
+Video Arts also distributes third-party titles.

-Cleese sold the company in the 1990s, and it was later bought by Tinopolis in 2007.
-Cleese continued to feature in Video Arts' training videos.
+The company was founded in 1972 by John Cleese, Sir Antony Jay and a group of other television professionals.

-Video Arts uses humour in its videos in order to make learning points more memorable.
+Video Arts uses humour to make learning points more memorable.
 Its slogan is a quote from John Cleese: “People learn nothing when they’re asleep, and very little when they’re bored".